Claudinad/BEE208-Introduction-Computer-Programming-Cpp/Lab-01/README.md

 # Lab 01 - Assignment 1

-This lab contains solutions to Assignment 1.
+This lab contains solutions to c++ partical questions in Assignment 1.

 ## Questions
 - Question 1